ray-project/ray/doc/source/install-on-docker.rst

 .. code-block:: bash

-  python test/runtest.py # This tests basic functionality.
+  python -m pytest -v test/mini_test.py  # This tests some basic functionality.

 You are now ready to continue with the `tutorial`_.